RohatgiLab/Base_editing_analysis_tool/README.md

 This repository is designed to support reproducible, end-to-end analysis of pooled CRISPR base-editing screens, enabling standardized processing from sequencing reads to statistically inferred guide-level effects.

+**An accompanying `.Rmd` file is provided to demonstrate a full example workflow, allowing users to run the pipeline step-by-step on example data and reproduce the analysis from raw sequencing reads to final statistical outputs.**
 ---

 ## Overview